 Progressive Grocer Magazine 2014 – New Store Design Award

-Fricks, a family-owned grocery store with three locations in Missouri, selected Cochran for relocation and design of their new 35,000 square foot store.
-Cochran’s interior design features rich, bold colors and theme designs for the bakery, liquor and meat & seafood departments.
-The highly popular deli department was expanded to include a mezzanine cafe area, and convenient drive thru for customer flexibility.
-Keeping sustainability in mind, Cochran utilized natural exterior materials to compliment the surrounding buildings and landscape, and utilized reclaimed heat to warm the warehouse.
+Fricks, a family-owned grocery store with three locations in Missouri, selected Cochran for the relocation and design of their new 35,000 square foot store.
+Cochran’s interior design features rich, bold colors and theme designs for the bakery, liquor, and meat & seafood departments.
+The highly popular deli department was expanded to include a mezzanine cafe area and convenient drive-thru for customer flexibility.
+Keeping sustainability in mind, Cochran utilized natural exterior materials to complement the surrounding buildings and landscape and utilized reclaimed heat to warm the warehouse.
 Future plans call for a waste oil (cooking oil) furnace to increase the overall sustainability of the market.

 The design defining corner tower anchors the south side of the building increasing hilltop visibility and notoriety for this new location.
 Daylighting, energy efficient lighting, HVAC systems, refrigerator and freezer units were specially selected to increase energy efficiency.